MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 **Broadcast domain** is a portion of the network that can be reached via a layer-2 broadcast

-Orange Broadcast domain, blue Collision domain.
+Orange = Broadcast domain, Blue = Collision domain:

 ![https://i.imgur.com/YJ3DW96.png](https://i.imgur.com/YJ3DW96.png)